-To ensure the care and protection of students who are entrusted to its care, the school will:
+To ensure the care and protection of students who are enti-stee to its care, the school will:

-- 1. have in place appropriate practices and procedures that promote the safety of students and articulate these clearly and regularly to staff and volunteers, including: - a Staff Code of Conduct that details the standards of conduct required of staff in their interactions with students which staff sign annually to confirm that they have read and understood the Code - a volunteers' code of conduct - encouraging a culture of transparency and trust so students feel confident to report any incident of concern and know how to make such a report - reviewing regularly Child Protection policies and practices (including the Staff Code of Conduct) to ensure they are current and take into account feedback from students, parents and staff - 2. comply with all legal responsibilities relating to Child Protection such as: - reporting criminal allegations to the police - Mandatory Reporting - advising the ACT Ombudsman of an allegation against a staff member or volunteer - reporting to the ACT Teacher Quality Institute any teacher who is the subject of an allegation - maintaining accurate record-keeping of any allegation and the outcomes of investigations
+- 1. have in place appropriate practices and procedures that promotor he effects of students and articulate these clearly and regularly to staff and volunteers, includes. - a Staff Code of Conduct that details the standards of conduct 1 quired of staff in their interactions with students which staff sign annually to confirm that they have read and understood the Code - a volunteers' code of conduct - encouraging a culture of transparency and trust so students feel conficent to report any incident of concern and know how to make such a report - reviewing regularly Child Protection policies and practices (including the Staff Code of Conduct) to ensure they are current and take into account feedback from students, parents and staff - 2. comply with all legal responsibilities relating to Child Protection such as: - reporting criminal allegations to the police - Mandatory Reporting - advising the ACT Ombudsman of an allegation against a staff member or volunteer - reporting to the ACT Teacher Quality Institute any teacher who is the subject of an allegation - maintaining accurate record-keeping of any allegation and the outcomes of investigations

-- 3. maintain transparent and effective processes for responding to allegations including: - responding promptly and effectively to any allegation of physical, sexual, psychological or emotional abuse by gathering the initial information and establishing the steps that will be taken, as well as the timeframes for these, as soon as possible after an allegation is made - advising legal entities as well as the Missionaries of the Sacred Heart's Professional Standards Officer and the Director, MSC Education of any child protection allegation made involving a staff member or volunteer - advising the College Board of any allegation that leads to an investigation - treating with fairness and compassion all those involved in an investigation and maintaining appropriate levels of confidentiality - offering care and support to those affected by an incident that involves abuse which may include professional counselling and therapy - standing down school staff or a volunteer when a serious allegation has been made against them, at least until an investigation is concluded - taking appropriate steps when an investigation is concluded.
+- maintain transparent and effective processes for responding to allegations including: - responding promptly and effectively to any allegation of physical, sexual, psychological or emotional abuse by gathering the initial information and establishing the steps that will be taken, as well as the timeframes for these, as soon as possible after an allegation is made - advising legal entities as well as the Missionaries of the Sacred Heart's Professional Standards Officer and the Director, MSC Education of any child protection allegation made involving a staff member or volunteer - advising the College Board of any allegation that leads to an investigation - treating with fairness and compassion all those involved in an investigation and maintaining approp ate levels of confidentiality - offe ag care ar support to those affected by an incident that involves abuse which may include pro ssional Junselling and therapy - stand.
+Jwn bool staff or a volunteer when a serious allegation has been made against them, ation.

+when a. at least until in investigation is concluded - taking appropriate steps when an investigation is concluded.